-Children need 60 minutes of moderate to vigorous physical activity every day to achieve a healthy weight and prevent a range of chronic diseases, including heart disease, cancer and stroke.
-This might seem like a lot of time, but it all adds up.
+Children and teenagers need 60 minutes of moderate to vigorous physical activity every day, or most days.
+This might seem like a lot of time, but it adds up.

 - Encourage children to join a sports team or try a new physical activity.

-- Give children toys that encourage physical activity such as balls, kites, hula hoops, Frisbee and jump ropes.
+- Give children toys that encourage physical activity such as balls, kites, hula hoops, frisbees and jump ropes.